 4. For an outdoor faucet without an indoor drainage port, drain out any remaining water by simply turning on the tap.
 Once all the water has drained onto the ground, turn the faucet off once again.

 Installing a frost-free outdoor faucet is a clever move.
-This type of faucet is designed to safely drain off any water remaining in the pipe when you close the shutoff valve.
+Unlike a standard outdoor faucet, a Frost-Free hose bib is designed to safely drain off any water remaining in the pipe when you close the shutoff valve.
 Although you will still need to winterize this outdoor faucet, the process is simpler.

 1. Start in the basement, by turning off the water shutoff valve that supplies your outdoor tap.
 Leftover water in your pipe will automatically drain out.

 2. Essential: When there is a hose connected to the faucet, you must remove it after closing the water shutoff valve.
 Drain any water remaining in the hose.
 If you skip this step, the liquid in the hose will freeze.
 This will not only damage the hose itself, but also may cause cracking and leakage of your frost-free outdoor faucet.